 -----------------------------------------

 The existing literature on SME cyber risk management is sparse.
 Few studies that have been undertaken have focussed on risk classification (Grant et al, 2014) and others on success factors (Ključnikov et al, 2019).
 Our work extends the current work done in risk classification in the context of SMEs.
 It extends the work done by Grant et al (2014) and goes further in the assessment of the threats by using an MCDA approach.
 The work by Grant et al (2014) was built on theories of risk perception, i.e., psychometric paradigm and social amplification of risk.
-This work contributes towards our understanding of cyber threat perception and lays the foundation for future work in cyber threat perception and how it influences mitigating strategies.
+This work contributes toward our understanding of cyber threat perception and lays the foundation for future work in cyber threat perception and how it influences mitigating strategies.

 Our findings provide an alternative approach to cyber risk assessment using MCDA.
 The MCDA approach moves away from probability-based analyses and provides the basis for the integration and synthesis of data from different sources to provide a ranking that can help in informed and evidence-based decision-making.
 The actual data for this work was collected from surveys conducted with UK-based e-tailing SMEs and expert opinion.
 Though the results are developed in the context of e-tailing SMEs, it is limited by the range of risk identified, Black Swan events especially can change the perception, uncertainties and risk assessment.

 The inter-connected ICT systems and their extension to mobile platforms raise the complexity levels and probability of Black Swan events happening.
 The results obtained in the study are also based on weights this has drawbacks as it depends on expert opinions.
 From a practical perspective, the risk ranking approach elicited here can be used in practice and is flexible enough to accommodate changing risk scenarios.
-The combined approach can be used by owners/managers of SMEs to plan mitigation measures or use as a source for gathering risk knowledge and further information.
+The combined approach can be used by owners/managers of SMEs to plan mitigation measures or used as a source for gathering risk knowledge and further information.
 Given the nature of cyber risks and the significant uncertainties associated with its threats and consequences, the above case study is an illustrative example of how the combination of BWM and SWARA, an MCDA approach allows for the amalgamation of data from different sources to make informed and validated risk management decision.
 Given the inclusion of expert opinion, the approach is flexible, i.e., it can be used to assess cyber risks in other sectors and industries.
 Thus, widening its practical contribution beyond SMEs/ retail industries.
 From a policy perspective, when it comes to SMEs, the focus from agencies and other stakeholders has mainly been on creating awareness of cyber threats.
 Risk mitigation strategies are often considered expensive and are not designed specifically in the context of SMEs or customised to their needs.
-This research has shown that cyber threat assessment can be designed for SMEs and future policy decisions need to take into account SMEs education on systematic risk threat assessment.
+This research has shown that cyber threat assessment can be designed for SMEs and future policy decisions need to take into account SMEs' education on systematic risk threat assessment.
 Rather than awareness sessions, the policy could be oriented towards risk assessment in the context of cyber threats for SMEs.

 Conclusion